In Your Personal × Professional Life

 Sometimes we find ourselves in personal or professional relationships that sour for various reasons, but there are always two players in the strain.
 Some people continue to engage in “tit for tat” behaviors deploying everything from the silent treatment to guilt or passive/aggressive conduct which is never a good way to “conduct” ourselves.
 So how do you get past the hurt?
 How do you reconcile the issues while being true to yourself?
 How do you “move the needle” towards reconciliation in your personal relationships or resolution in your professional ones?

-There are never any innocent bystanders in toxic relationships and being honest about our role in conflict is the first step and it starts with first admitting our behavior in the situation.
+There are never any innocent bystanders in toxic relationships and being honest about our role in conflict is the first step and it starts with first admitting our behavior in the situation – family constellations can really help with this.
 If a person says or does something to upset you and you swallow your feelings, gossip instead of confronting it or try to ignore it (which causes inner turmoil), you too are playing a role in the dysfunction whether that of a martyr or the passive/aggressive person.
 An insult or act against you isn’t solely about the other person, so an honest internal check of how it feels in your body is in order and let it be your guide.
 Decide if you want to nurture the relationship and build or if the relationship has run its course and you may need to cut the relationship with kindness.
 In my book, “Measure Twice, Cut Once, Navigating Negativity in Toxic Relationships” I discuss the behaviors that identify toxic behaviors in ourselves and others as we decide how to proceed when engaging with difficult people and situations.
 If you decide to engage and nurture, it starts with forgiveness and forgiveness doesn’t require you to forget the offense, it only matters that you decide to accept that what has happened has occurred and you are letting go of resentment or vindictive thinking or behavior by separating the person from the offense.
 Taking accountability for your role and communicating how the other person’s behavior affected you and their responsibility for wounding you, doesn’t minimize or validate wrongdoing, it allows you to move into a space of healing.

 Secondly, Look for the good in the person.
 We all fall from grace and we all need it in our lives at different times.
 Who hasn’t done something wrong to another person?
 Lied on someone.
 Took credit or too much credit for something we shouldn’t have.
 Said something insensitive.
 Did something purely out of spite.
 We would do well to remember that everyone needs grace and hopefully got it.
 When you are upset with someone, it’s hard to see past an offense and separate the person from the offense, but if you could remember times they were in a more positive light or a time when you were viewed similarly can help reign in feelings of resentment.